hshutan/FlipDotCompendium/README.md

 | 10000000010A0000FFFFFFFFFFFFFFFFFFFFFFFF 	|  F1 	| :10000000010A0000FFFFFFFFFFFFFFFFFFFFFFFFF1 	|

-##### Bit/Byte Order
+##### Bit/Byte Order for the 98x16 Front Sign

-When sending images to the sign, the bit order, or byte order, must be constructed in the below specific fashion.
+When sending images to the 98x16 sign, the bit order, or byte order, must be constructed in the below specific fashion.

 ![Bitorder Diagram](https://github.com/hshutan/FlipDotCompendium/blob/master/Images/BitOrder.png)